carterlasalle/Router-Limits-Bypasses/README.md

 - [x] VPN

-- [ ] Mac Adress Spoofing
+- [ ] Mac Address Spoofing

 - [ ] VPN + VPN bypasser with website spoofer

 - [ ] PacketFlood

-- [] CREATE A PR OR AN ISSUE IF YOU HAVE AN IDEA
+- [ ] CREATE A PR OR AN ISSUE IF YOU HAVE AN IDEA